Billy1900/Learning-of-Computer-Science/README.md

 - [fucking-algorithm](https://github.com/labuladong/fucking-algorithm): Crack LeetCode, not only how, but also why.
 ## 2.5 Computer system
 - [计算机组原+原理相关](https://www.bilibili.com/video/av21376839/)
+## 2.6 Database
+- [Data Management and Data Systems](https://cs145-fa19.github.io/): This course covers how to use databases in applications, first principles on how to scale for large data sets and how to design good data systems.

 ## Course
 - [Teach Yourself Computer Science](https://teachyourselfcs.com/)